Secretary to the Plymouth Local Access Forum

 Plymouth PL1 2AA

-Join the Plymouth Local Access Forum
+Why not join the Plymouth Local Access Forum?

 People with a passion for the great outdoors are invited to join the Plymouth Local Access Forum - an independent body set up to advise Plymouth City Council on how to help people make the most of the city’s green spaces.

 Members will meet quarterly to discuss all aspects of managing public access to open countryside including, but not limited to: